lucasduarte218/lucasduarte218/README.md

 - 👋 Hi, I’m @lucasduarte218
-- 👀 I’m interested in Mobile developer with focus in Flutter...
+- 👀 I’m interested in Mobile developer with focus in Flutter.
-- 🌱 I’m currently learning Flutter ...
+- 🌱 I’m currently learning Flutter.
-- 💞️ I’m looking to collaborate on Mobile projects ...
+- 💞️ I’m looking to collaborate on Mobile projects.
 - 📫 How to reach me :

   https://www.linkedin.com/in/lucasduarte218/